andresath/Hello-J2ObjC/README.md

 Original Java source is at *src/main/java*.

-Setup Xcode and Include Static Library
+Setup Xcode and Include Shared Library
 ---------------------------------------
-* TODO *
+* IN PROGRESS *
 The second part is to use the static library you created in Xcode with an iOS project.

 See the [ios/README.md](./ios/README.md).